mastodon/documentation/Contributing-to-Mastodon/Translating.md

 yarn manage:translations zh-HK
 ```

-If you're doing good, you'd have a result like this:
+If you’re doing good, you’d have a result like this:

 ```
 $ bundle exec i18n-tasks health zh-HK